Find Free Texas Divorce Records & Dissolutions

 Contact the Vital Records Section at 888.963.7111 for more information or if you have questions.

-Finding Records of Divorce via Counties in Texas
+Retrieving Records of Divorce via Counties in TX

 In Texas, divorce records not only include divorce verification letters, but also include divorce decrees.
 Certified copies of decrees may only be found with the district clerk in the district where the divorce took place.

-The Harris County District Clerk offers the public a free online divorce records search.
+The local District Clerk offers the public a free online Harris County divorce records search.
 This search tool has a tab specifically for family court matters, including divorce cases.
 Researchers only need to input at least one of the parties to a divorce in either the plaintiff or defendant section.

 Once a case is located in the list of results, researchers can look up additional case information by clicking on the title of the case.
 Additional information in provided, including: